For the third straight season, the Quest University Kermodes women's soccer team is heading to the postseason.

 “Our team is finally clicking offensively,” said team captain Jessica Freeman after the win.
 “We really came together today and it was nice for us to score on a couple of set plays.”

-Brianna Powrie opened the scoring 15 minutes into the game with a header after a corner kick to give Quest the lead and the Kermodes kept the offence coming.
-Daniella Smith forced the Kwantlen keeper to come up with a big save at the 30-minute mark and Quest’s persistence paid off when Mari Tarleton scored on a set-up cross from Jamey Horth to give the Kermodes a 2-0 lead heading into the second half.
+Brianna Powrie opened the scoring 15 minutes into the game with a header after a corner kick to give Quest the lead and the Kermodes kept the offense coming.
+Daniella Smith forced the Kwantlen keeper to come up with a big save at the 30 minute mark and Quest's persistence paid off when Mari Tarleton scored on a set-up cross from Jamey Horth to give the Kermodes a 2-0 lead heading into the second half.

-The Eagles pushed back early in the second half, but keeper Taylor Shantz was up to the task and Horth added a goal midway through the second half to give the Kermodes the 3-0 lead, which they held on to for the remainder of the match.
+The Eagles pushed back early in the second half but keeper Taylor Shantz was up to the task and Horth added a goal mid-way through the second half to give the Kermodes the 3-0 lead, which they held on to for the remainder of the match.

-One of the notable adjustments that the Kermodes made was moving Becky Schille from forward to defence.
-Freeman said it’s been a good fit.
+One of the notable adjustments that the Kermodes made was moving forward Becky Schille from forward to defense, Freeman said it's been a good fit.

-This year’s club established new school records in wins (seven) and points (23) and will now take on the UBC-Okanagan Heat in the first of the Pacwest provincials at Quest University field starting on Friday (Oct.
-26) at 3 p.m.
-Freeman said home-field advantage should be huge for the team.
+This year's club established new school records in wins (seven) and points (23) and will now take on the UBC-O Heat in round one of the Pacwest provincials, which take place at Quest University field starting on Friday (Oct.
+26).
+Freeman said home field advantage should be huge for the team.

-The Heat finished with 27 points, but did defeat Quest in the team’s two meetings this season.
-UBC-O defeated Quest 3-0 on Sept.
+The Heat finished with 27 points but did defeat Quest in the team's two meetings this season.
+UBC-O defeated Quest 3-0 back on Sept.
 15 and then beat the Kermodes 3-1 in Squamish on Oct.
 14.

-The women’s team started off the weekend on a positive note with a 1-0 win over Douglas College on Saturday (Oct.
+The women's team started off the weekend on a positive note with a 1-0 win over Douglas College on Saturday (Oct.
 20).
-Pemberton native Krigi Marti scored for Quest.
+Pemberton native Krigi Marti scored the game deciding goal for Quest.

 The team will take on UBC-O in round one of the playoffs on Friday at 3 p.m.
-If Quest wins, the Kermodes will move on to the gold medal game on Saturday (Oct.
-27) at 7 p.m.
-A loss means they will battle for the bronze on Saturday at 4 p.m.
+If Quest wins, they will move on to the gold medal game on Saturday (Oct.
+27) at 7 p.m., a loss means they will battle for the bronze at 4 p.m. on Saturday.

-Meanwhile, the men’s team finished the season with a pair of losses to add to complete a winless season.
-The Kermodes lost 6-1 to Douglas on Saturday, with Kevin Berna scoring the lone goal for Quest, and dropped a 2-1 decision to Kwantlen on Sunday.
+Meanwhile, the men's team finished off the season with a pair of losses to add to what was a winless season.
+The Kermodes lost 6-1 to Douglas on Saturday, with Kevin Berna scoring the lone goal for Quest and dropped a 2-1 decision to Kwantlen on Sunday.
 Rookie striker JB McEown scored the only goal for Quest.

 The Kermodes finished with a record of zero wins, 12 losses and two ties and haven't tasted victory since Oct.
 23, 2011.

-For more details on the Pacwest provincials and Quest athletics, visit www.questkermodes.ca.
+For more details on the Pacwest provincials and both teams, visit www.questkermodes.ca.